 - 1. Should make an initial report to the Duty Marine Staff at Lock-side;

 - 2. Telephone 01375 852456 (24 hour), or

 - 3. VHF Channel 04 (24 hour), Call-sign 'TILBURY CONTROL'

 - 4. The Observer reporting the spill should be prepared to provide the following information to the Duty Officer:

-- Contact name.
+- o Contact name.

 - Telephone number.

 - Source and cause of pollution (if known).

 - Name of vessel (if applicable).

 - Spilt material (if known).

-- o Estimated size of spill or slick.
+- Estimated size of spill or slick.

 - Time (elapsed) of spill.

-- Has source of Pollution been isolated?.
+- Has source of Pollution been isolated?

-- What actions are seen being taken?.
+- What actions are seen being taken?

 - Any known hazards associated with the spilt material.

-6.2 Duty Officer - Immediate Response & Action Checklist
+6.2 Duty Harbourmaster - Immediate Response & Action Checklist

 - 1. Obtain all available information from the 'Observer'. - 2.
 Commence 'incident log' of all actions and notifications. - 3.
 Dispatch duty watch to the reported scene to determine initial level of staff and equipment mobilisation required. - 4.
-Secure all sets of lock gates & sluices in the closed position until the type and size of the spill has been verified. - 5.
-Following visual report from (Action 3) above, mobilise equipment and notify the Harbour Master. - 6.
-Is the spill considered a threat to the River (Thames) via the lock, (secure the lock), or via associated sluices and drains?. - 7.
-Determine whether shipping programme needs to be suspended or modified and advise the relevant Masters, Agents, Berth operators, PLA/VTS and Dock Pilots.
+Activate marine incident call out. - 5.
+Secure all sets of lock gates & sluices in the closed position until the type and size of the spill has been verified. - 6.
+Following visual report from (Action 3) above, mobilise equipment and notify the Harbour Master. - 7.
+Is the spill considered a threat to the River (Thames) via the lock, (secure the lock), or via associated sluices and drains? - 8.
+Determine whether shipping programme needs to be suspended or modified and advice the relevant Masters, Agents, Berth operators, PLA/VTS and Dock Pilots.